BaguaSys/tutorials/src/more-optimizations/cached-dataset.md

 ## Usage

 [`CachedDataset`](https://bagua.readthedocs.io/en/latest/autoapi/bagua/torch_api/contrib/index.html#bagua.torch_api.contrib.CachedDataset) is
-a customized dataset, (see [Pytorch tutorials](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html#creating-a-custom-dataset-for-your-files) how to create a custom dataset).
+a customized dataset, (see [Creating a Custom Dataset for your files](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html#creating-a-custom-dataset-for-your-files)).
 It wraps a Pytorch dataset and caches its samples into a distributed key-value store.
 We can specify the backend to use on the initialization of a cached dataset.
 Currently [Redis](https://redis.io/) is supported, which is a **in-memory** data store.